3.3 Newton’s Universal Law of Gravitation

 Write out Newton’s three laws of motion in terms of what happens with the momentum of objects.

 Which major planet has the largest . . .

 Why do we say that Neptune was the first planet to be discovered through the use of mathematics?

 Why was Brahe reluctant to provide Kepler with all his data at one time?

 According to Kepler’s second law, where in a planet’s orbit would it be moving fastest?
 Where would it be moving slowest?

 The gas pedal, the brakes, and the steering wheel all have the ability to accelerate a car—how?

 Explain how a rocket can propel itself using Newton’s third law.

 A certain material has a mass of 565 g while occupying 50 cm3 of space.
 What is this material?
-(Hint: Use [link].)
+(Hint: Use this table.)

 To calculate the momentum of an object, which properties of an object do you need to know?